 Few changes have been made since the original planned development of the Village, however since 2012, redevelopment of existing oceanfront properties commenced.
 Redevelopment of the Bal Harbour Shops, approved in FY 2017, will add an additional 350,000 square feet of retail space, with a negotiated development agreement that calls for the development of a new waterfront park, with partial developer funding, and a new Village Hall constructed by the developer.
 This will add value to the Village's tax roll, new businesses to the community, an engaging waterfront venue, and a new Village Hall as the center of community life.
 In addition, the development agreement also includes revenue streams from leased property and parking surcharges.
+Receipt of revenue from leased property began in FY 2020; and receipt of revenue for parking surcharges are expected to begin in FY 2021.

-Additional capital improvements on the horizon include the renovation of the newly purchased Parks and Public Spaces Operations Facility, the Governmental reconstruction of the Haulover Inlet Jetty, inlet cut walk, and entrance to the beach at 96th Street, tying the inland redevelopment along Collins Avenue, to the oceanfront beachside linear park corridor and the rehabilitation of the Village Utility Infrastructure.
+Additional capital improvements on the horizon include the Governmental reconstruction of the Haulover Inlet Jetty, inlet cut walk, and entrance to the beach at 96th Street, tying the inland redevelopment along Collins Avenue, to the oceanfront beachside linear park corridor and the rehabilitation of the Village Utility Infrastructure.
 The capital improvements collectively enhance the favorable international image of the Village, and add to the amenities offered to, and enjoyed by our residents and guests.